AnyBody/tutorials/Parameter_studies_and_optimization/lesson2.md

 complete overview of the design space, but the study is only feasible when the problem has few independent parameters, preferably one or two.
-In the previous lesson we considered a problem with two parameters and 10 steps in each direction of the design space leading to $5^2 = 25$ analyses.
-If the problem had 10 parameters we would be facing $5^{10}$ or 9.7 million analyses, which is an entirely different matter in terms of computation times.
+In the previous lesson we considered a problem with two parameters and 10 steps in each direction of the design space leading to $10^2 = 100$ analyses.
+If the problem had 10 parameters we would be facing $10^{10}$ or 10 billion analyses, which is an entirely different matter in terms of computation times.
 The truth is that such so-called full factorial parameter studies are computationally infeasible when the problem has more than very few independent parameters.
 So what to do?